George-Madeley/GameDevTV-Unity3D-RealmRush/README.md

 ## Version

+### v1.2.0

+- Allowed the user to click on tiles displaying their name on the log
+- Added a bool to the Waypoint.cs script that allows the designers to decide if the player can place objects on this tile.

 ### v1.1.2

 - Changed the EnemyMover.cs script to use linear interpolation between waypoints to allow for smoother travel